axibase/atsd/installation/redhat-centos-rpm.md

 sudo yum install -y atsd_amd64.rpm
 ```

-It can take up to 5 minutes to initialize the database.
+It can take up to five minutes to initialize the database.

 ### Custom Installation Directory